Design Your Issue

 App Studio Layout

-Synchronised Content in App Studio layouts lets you reuse the same design elements and content in multiple devices and orientations.
-Content and box attributes are synchronised while allowing for device and orientation-specific design differences.
+Synchronized Content in App Studio layouts lets you reuse the same design elements and content in multiple devices and orientations.
+Content and box attributes are synchronized while allowing for device and orientation-specific design differences.

 Movies and Audio